- Domesticated rabbits can live between eight to 12 years

 There hasn’t been enough research into this to know for sure, but it’s thought that, like dogs, larger breeds of rabbit tend to live shorter lives than smaller breeds.

-Is there anything you can do to help your rabbit live a long and happy life?
+What can I do to help my rabbit live a long and happy life?

 There is a common misconception that rabbits are low maintenance and many bunnies suffer as a result.

-Rabbits require the right diet as well as the correct housing and companionship.
+Rabbits need the right diet for their species as well as the correct housing and companionship.
 They also need enrichment and mental stimulation to keep them happy and to live a long life.

-Additionally, ensuring that your rabbit's annual vaccinations are up to date will help prevent illness and disease.
+Additionally, keeping your rabbit's annual vaccinations up to date will help prevent illness and disease.